LOLYAY-INC/LavMusicPlayer/README.md

 ## Live Lyrics

 This feature highlights the current line playing, currently only works with MusixMatch.
-Doesn't work if you are repeating a song, only the first playback works for now.
 It's a great feature, check it out!

 ### Ping Compensation